MorisRand/Allure-Ansible-role/README.md

 - Install Docker services for Allure.
 The following container is used: https://github.com/fescobar/allure-docker-service
 - Sets up a systemd daemon for it.

+> __Tested with Ubuntu 18.04__.
+Pathes to systemd conf folder and to location of docker-compose maybe different in other distros.